Kiwi (horse)

-Kiwi (1 August 1977 – 2 February 1995) was a New Zealand Thoroughbred racehorse who won both the Wellington Cup in New Zealand and the Melbourne Cup in Australia in 1983.
+Kiwi (19 October 1977 – 2 February 1995) was a New Zealand Thoroughbred racehorse who won both the Wellington Cup in New Zealand and the Melbourne Cup in Australia in 1983.
 Kiwi is especially renowned for his last-to-first victory in the Melbourne Cup, and remains the only horse in history to have won both of these cups.
-Kiwi raced from 1980 to 1987, and died in 1995 at the age of 18.
+Kiwi raced from 1980 to 1987, and died in 2 February 1995 at the age of 17.

 Background

 Kiwi was bred by Brian Fischer in Parore, New Zealand.
-He was bought for NZ$1000 by Waverley sheep farmer Snow Lupton and his wife Ann, with Ann's personal preference for him to have a chestnut hair coat.
+He was bought for NZ$1000 by Waverley sheep farmer Snow Lupton and his wife Anne, with Anne's personal preference for him to have a chestnut hair coat.
 They had previously owned a Blarney Kiss horse.
 Though Kiwi showed promise as a racehorse, Lupton believed the horse would perform better as a distance runner.